timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 be changed until the 1.0 release is published, at which point normal `Semantic Versioning <http://semver.org>`_ semantics apply.

-The program is written mainly targeting Python 3.5 and should work in 3.6.
+The program is written mainly targeting Python 3.5 and 3.7, but should support later releases as well.
+See the ``setup.py`` classification for an authoritative reference.
 Python 2.7 is not supported anymore.

 The SQL storage layer is badly written and is known to trigger locking issues with SQLite when doing multiprocessing.
 The global LOCK object